Understanding the cloud computing stack: SaaS, PaaS, and IaaS

 - Users not required to handle software upgrades and patches

-- Application Programming Interfaces (APIs) allow for integration between different pieces of software
+- Application Programming Interfaces (APIs) makes integration between different pieces of software possible

 When to use SaaS

 - Standard offerings in which the solution is largely undifferentiated—for example, email.
-Competitors often use the same email software because this fundamental technology is a requirement for doing business but does not itself confer an competitive advantage.
+Competitors often use the same email software because this fundamental technology is a requirement for doing business but doesn’t award a competitive advantage.